RazorFlow/docs/src/content/js/guide/components/filter/filter_configure.md

 </meta>
 ### Add a filter component to the dashboard

-You can add a filter component to the dashboard by creating an instance of the {{ linkApi("FilterComponent", "") }} object in your code.
+You can add a filter component to the dashboard by creating an instance of the {{ linkApi("js", "FilterComponent", "") }} object in your code.

 ~~~
 var filter = new FilterComponent();